Contramodules for algebraic groups: induction and projective covers: An inverse limit theorem for projective contramodules of semi simple algebraic groups.

-All that remains is to show that $P_{\lambda}$ is a projective $k[G]-$contramodule.
-By Lemma \ref{local_finiteness} we only have to show that $\text{Cohom}_{k[G]}( -,P_{\lambda})$ is exact for finite dimensional comodules.
-However, by Lemma \ref{lim_commutes_with_cohom} we have, for any finite dimensional comodule $V$,
+All that remains is to show that $P_{\lambda}$ is a projective $k[G]$-contramodule.
+By Lemma \ref{local_finiteness} we only have to show that $\text{Cohom}_{k[G]}( -,P_{\lambda})$ is exact for finite-dimensional comodules.
+However, by Lemma \ref{lim_commutes_with_cohom} we have, for a given finite-dimensional comodule $V$,